-With Halloween just been and Christmas just around the corner, it’s that time of year where we trick ourselves into having a treat or two, but have you ever stopped to ask the question, what are these little 'treats' actually made of?
+With Halloween and Christmas just around the corner, it’s that time of year where we trick ourselves into having a treat or two, but have you ever stopped to ask the question, what are these little 'treats' actually made of?

 It’s no new news that candies aren’t exactly at the top of the food pyramid.
 Their saturated fats and insulin tingling sugar levels are cause enough to make them a sometimes food.
 What you might not know is how gummy Candies, in particular, are made and the shocking process that might be enough to numb your sweet tooth.